Context

 The Challenge

 - Finance invisibility.
-At ₱30M/month scale, manual accounting on Gmail is a liability.
+At ₱30M/month scale, manual accounting is a liability.
 You can't see margin by service line in time to act on it, you can't close a month without heroics, and you can't make a confident decision about where to invest in growth because the data isn't legible.

 Approach